 |Hiking Distance:||1.7-miles||Route Type:||Loop|

 |How hard?||Easy||Trailhead:||Alder Lake|

-Having said that, this is a great area for first-time campers or families with kids to explore camping and backpacking in the Catskills.
-With porta-potties at the trailhead and campsites not far it provides an amenity not found elsewhere in these mountains.
+Alder Lake is an excellent area for first-time campers or families with kids to explore camping and backpacking in the Catskills.
+With porta-potties at the trailhead and campsites not far, it provides an amenity not found elsewhere in these mountains.

 The campsites on the opposite side of the lake from the dam are quieter and more secluded.
-It must have been a great experience for Boy Scouts to have this area as a reservation!
-If you’d like you can read about the Coykendall Lodge and BSA camp here.
+It must have been an excellent experience for Boy Scouts to have this area as a reservation!
+If you’d like, you can read about the Coykendall Lodge and BSA camp here.

 Making this a base camp to hike the surrounding peaks is a great option.
-Hiking Mill Brook Ridge on the trail or Cradle Rock Ridge by bushwhacking is great for people working on their Catskill 67.
-Hiking Balsam Lake Mountain from the lake is possible on the Mill Brook Ridge Trail or heading back to the road and taking the Touchmenot Trail to Big and Little Pond and Touchmenot Mountain is also possible and recommended.
+Hiking Mill Brook Ridge on the trail or Cradle Rock Ridge by bushwhacking is excellent for people working on their Catskill 67.
+Hiking Balsam Lake Mountain from the lake is possible on the Mill Brook Ridge Trail, heading back to the road and taking the Touchmenot Trail to Big and Little Pond, and Touchmenot Mountain also possible and recommended.

 Fishing and boating are permitted at Alder Lake.
 It has a maximum depth of 20 feet at its southwest corner.
 The lake has 1.5-miles of waterfront and is 45 acres in area.
 See a map of the lake showing depths.